georgejaymcmc/AICampKGTalk/README.md

    - author has used OpenAI APIs in previous iterations

-4. Generate a `Github Personal Access Token`
+4. [Generate](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens) a classic `Github Personal Access Token`
 	- to use the Github Codesearch API for its lexical search capability